vitkarpov/bem-core/common.docs/i-bem-js/i-bem-js-decl.en.md

 #### Trigger declaration

 [Triggers](./i-bem-js-states.en.md) that are executed when setting modifiers are described in the block declaration.
-The following properties are reserved for this purpose in the hash of the block instance methods:
+The following properties are reserved for this purpose in the hash of the block instance's methods:

 -   `beforeSetMod` — Triggers called before setting **block modifiers**.
 -   `beforeElemSetMod` — Triggers called before setting **element modifiers**.